Ataman Güneyligil

 Ataman Güneyligil (born 6 September 1981) is a Turkish volleyball coach.
-He's been coaching Turkish side Galatasaray since 2015.
+He is the current head coach of the Göztepe SK.

 Career

 Galatasaray

 Güneyligil was appointed as the head coach of the Galatasaray Women's Volleyball Team on 20 August 2015.

 On 3 August 2022, Galatasaray signed a new 2-year contract with Head Coach Güneyligil.

+On 29 March 2023, he announced on his social media account that he would leave Galatasaray at the end of the 2022–23 season.

+Azerbaijan women's national team

+In May 2023, Güneyligil was appointed head coach of the Azerbaijan women's national volleyball team, which play in the 2023 Women's European Volleyball Championship.